cfpsubmissions/ieeeeurosp24-didcomm/README.md

 $ ./get-all-mem-stats-and-print.sh
 ```

+This will produce a `results-mem.png` file, with the graphs for memory usage.

 ## Nah, this is too much, I don't even want to install Python

 Do not despair!
 If you have a local Docker installation, just run: